Determine Foot Pronation: What Type of Pronator Are You?

 Running has become much easier and comfortable due to the usage of shock absorption in running shoes.
 This feature in shoes is fairly new, but since the arrival of shock absorption technology in shoes, many people have felt much more comfortable and have incurred fewer injuries that were a result of wearing the wrong type of shoes.

-Scientists have applied the knowledge that the pavement below a runner's feet applies equal force up toward the runner as the runner is applying upon the pavement.
+Scientists have applied the knowledge that the pavement below a runner's feet applies an equal amount of force up toward the runner as the runner is applying upon the pavement.
 Because of the speed and pressure in a jog, runners often apply forces as high as eight times their body weight toward the ground.
 Because of the equal and opposite motion from the pavement, this force is pushed back up throughout the runner's body.

 The body has a natural suspension system, much like a car, but prolonged, regular running can cause health problems such as joint and knee pain, leg problems, etc. This is the reason that scientists have been spending more effort in improving the running shoe industry.
 As science brings more shock absorption to running shoes, more health problems due to running and jogging are being prevented.